 We’ve compiled a series of tips to help understand the U.S. Securities and Exchange Commission (SEC) focus areas for 2023.
 You can read our first tip about the SEC’s focus on hedge clauses here.

 Tip #2 - Keep tabs on Continuing Education requirements

-In 2021, Missouri became the first state to adopt the North American Securities Administrators Association (NASAA) Model Rule on Investment Adviser Representative Consulting Education (the Model Rule).
+In 2021, Mississippi became the first state to adopt the North American Securities Administrators Association (NASAA) Model Rule on Investment Adviser Representative Consulting Education (the Model Rule).
 The Model Rule requires investment adviser representatives (IARs) to complete twelve hours of continuing education (CE) annually, including six hours on ethics and professional responsibility and six hours on products and practice.
 Maryland and Vermont followed suit, and Michigan, Oklahoma, South Carolina, Vermont, Wisconsin and the District of Columbia joined the group in 2022.